Be on J! Contestant FAQs

 WHAT IS THE PROCESS TO BECOME A CONTESTANT?

-First, you must take and pass the online test.
+First, you must take and pass the Jeopardy!
+Test.
 If you pass the test and meet the minimum eligibility requirements, you will be placed into a random selection process for an invitation to an audition.
 Assuming you perform well at the audition, you will be placed into the contestant pool and could be invited to compete up to 18 months from your audition date.
 Making it to an audition is not a guarantee of being invited to compete on the show.

-The same process applies to teens and college students, with each online test specific to the next scheduled tournament only.
+The same process applies to teens and college students, with each test specific to the next scheduled tournament only.

 To learn more about the process, see our other Be A Contestant FAQs: